By Barton Goldenberg

 Select the business process review team from among stakeholders throughout the organization.
 Meet to determine overall strategy and direction for the project and agree upon a tentative timeline for completion of the 10-step review.

-Step 2: Research Relevant Social CRM Industry Best Practices
+Step 2: Research Relevant Industry Best Practices

 Step 3: Determine Current-State Business Processes